 Hedgehogs will also use special hedgehog homes, called hibernacula.
 You can buy hedgehog homes or make your own – Hedgehog Street has some plans for homemade hibernacula.

-Read our guide to encouraging biodiversity in your garden.
+Read our guide to encouraging biodiversity in your garden

-Provide a water source (not milk!)
+Provide a water source (not milk!) and food

 It was once common to leave a bowl of milk out for hedgehogs, but this is unnecessary and can be bad for their health.
-Instead, provide a supply of clean water such as a shallow dish of water on the ground or, even better, a wildlife-friendly pond.
+Instead, provide a supply of clean water such as a cat dish on the ground or, even better, a wildlife-friendly pond.
 If you have a pond already or are planning on building one make sure the sides are not too steep to prevent hedgehogs and other animals drowning.

-For more information, read our guide to designing and building a wildlife pond.
+For more information, read our guide to designing and building a wildlife pond

 Don’t use rat poison